Trusted-AI/AIX360/README.md

 There is no single approach to explainability that works best.
 There are many ways to explain: data vs. model, directly interpretable vs. post hoc explanation, local vs. global, etc. It may therefore be confusing to figure out which algorithms are most appropriate for a given use case.
 To help, we have created some [guidance material](http://aix360.mybluemix.net/resources#guidance) and a [chart](./aix360/algorithms/README.md) that can be consulted.

 We have developed the package with extensibility in mind.
 This library is still in development.
-We encourage the contribution of your explainability algorithms and metrics.
+We encourage you to contribute your explainability algorithms, metrics, and use cases.
 To get started as a contributor, please join the [AI Explainability 360 Community on Slack](https://aix360.slack.com) by requesting an invitation [here](https://join.slack.com/t/aix360/shared_invite/enQtNzEyOTAwOTk1NzY2LTM1ZTMwM2M4OWQzNjhmNGRiZjg3MmJiYTAzNDU1MTRiYTIyMjFhZTI4ZDUwM2M1MGYyODkwNzQ2OWQzMThlN2Q).
-Please review the instructions to contribute code [here](CONTRIBUTING.md).
+Please review the instructions to contribute code and python notebooks [here](CONTRIBUTING.md).

 ## Supported explainability algorithms